JohnStov/fsx-audio-workshop/slides/slides/index.md

     Seq.unfold gen 0.0
 ```

+(snippet aud4)

-In functional languages, we don't like write our own loops.
+In functional programming, we generally don't like writing loops.

 The standard library provides functions that allow us to provide repeated operations.
 Many of these are _higher order functions_ - functions that take other functions as an argument.